Comments

 - In the first paragraph, summarize what is most essential

-for a first-time reader of the novel, trying also to condense
+for a first-time reader of the novel, trying to condense the

 - Use later paragraphs to go into more detail, explore less obvious implications, draw connections to other parts of the novel, summarize relevant scholarship, and so forth.